Cosmic muon flux attenuation methods for superconducting qubit experiments: Acknowledgments

 We would like to thank Marcos Gonz\'alez and Adela Rubio from `Transport Metropolitans de Barcelona' (TMB), Jordi Quevedo from `T\'unels de Barcelona i Cad\'i' and Joan Casas and Ramon Pascual from the ALBA synchrotron for granting us access to their premises to conduct the cosmic muon analysis.
-We also thank Carlos Peña-Garay at LSC for fruitful discussions.
+We also thank Carlos Peña-Garay at LSC and Boris Nedyalkov for fruitful discussions.
 We acknowledge funding from the Ministry of Economy and Competitiveness and Agencia Estatal de Investigación (RYC2019-028482-I, PCI2019-111838-2, PID2021-122140NB-C31), and the European Commission (FET-Open AVaQus GA 899561, QuantERA) and program `Doctorat Industrial' of the Agency for Management of University and Research Grants (2020 DI 41; 2020 DI 42).
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
 E.~B. is supported by the Grant FJC2021-046443-I funded by MCIN/AEI/10.13039/501100011033.
 This study was supported by MICIIN with funding from European Union NextGenerationEU(PRTR-C17.I1) and by Generalitat de Catalunya.
+Finally, we would like to thank the CROSS and BINGO collaborations for providing us with data collected with their Ge-based bolometric detectors.